The Best Halloween Movies For Kids From Sweet to Scary

 Coco for ages 7+

-A beautifully animated story about family told through the Mexican traditions of the Day of the Dead.
-Young Miguel, a young musician in a family of zapateros finds himself in the Land of the Dead.
+This beautifully animated story from Pixar follows a Mexican family as they celebrate Dia Dos Muertos.
+Young Miguel, a young musician in a family of zapateros, finds himself stuck in the Land of the Dead, searching for his deceased musician great-great-grandfather who can reutrn him to his family and convince them to reverse their ban on music.
 While there are many skeletons and the concept of death is at the forefront of the film, there aren't any particularly scary moments.
 Instead, you'll find yourself singing along to the soundtrack.

 Toy Story of TERROR! for ages 6+

-This reimagining of the classic horror genre trades violence or nightmare-inducing plotlines for spooky sight gags that will make kids jump – and then pass the popcorn.
-Buzz, Jessie, and the crew are on a road trip with a family when they end up at a motel for the night, missing one toy they must find before morning—clocking in just under half an hour and ending with a feel-good lesson on conquering your fears, Toy Story of Terror! makes sense for most school-aged kids.
+This reimagining of the classic horror genre trades nightmare-inducing plotlines for spooky sight gags that will make kids jump–and then pass the popcorn.
+Buzz, Jessie, and the OG Toy Story crew are on a road trip with a family when they end up at a motel for the night, missing one toy they must find before morning.
+Clocking in just under half an hour and ending with a feel-good lesson on conquering your fears, Toy Story of Terror! makes sense for most school-aged kids.

 Addams Family for ages 7+

 For families who grew up on the classic 1960's tv show or the cult favorite 1990's take on The Addams Family, the newest animated iteration is less mature while still being darkly funny.
 Gomez and Morticia leave the Old Country for an abandoned New Jersey asylum.
 With their two kids, Pugsley and Wednesday, they must manage the relationship with their neighbors who are planning a creepy new community aptly named Assimilation.